.

 ruin.noun,.plural.ruins

-total destruction or disintegration, either physical, moral, social or economic; a cause of total destruction; the act of destroying totally; a destroyed person, object or building; remains of something destroyed, disintegrated or decayed (studied the ruins of ancient Greece)
+total destruction or disintegration, either physical, moral, social or economic; a cause of total destruction; the act of destroying totally; a destroyed individual, object or building; remains of something destroyed, disintegrated or decayed (studied the ruins of ancient Greece)

 ruin, ruined, ruining, ruins.verbs